Jennifer Irons is an award-winning choreographer, performer, producer, and facilitator.

 In 2009, she founded the cultural exchange and arts for social development program ironINC in Africa.

-In addition to her own work, Jennifer is a commissioned choreographer for several other organisations in the commercial, arts and voluntary sectors and she has led professional and arts for social development projects in the UK, Europe, Africa, Middle East, USA, Canada and the South Pacific.
+In addition to her own work, Jennifer is a commissioned choreographer for several other organisations in the commercial, arts and voluntary sectors and she has led professional and arts for social development projects throughout the UK and Europe, Africa, Middle East, USA, Canada and the South Pacific.

 Awards and Nominations:

 Nomination: Turner Prize for Art – These associations by Tino Sehgal at Tate Modern – 2012 (performer/participant)

 Award: Best Choregraphy – UK Music Video Awards for Wave Machines’ Keep The Lights On (2011) – Choreographer

 Nomination: Music Award for Opera and Theatre – RPS Awards for Birmingham Opera Company’s Othello (2009) – Assistant Choreographer